Want to see one of the UK’s best castles? St Michaels Mount in Cornwall is a must see attraction for just that.

 Up at the castle before going inside.

-With some of the castles cannon outside.
+With some of the cannon of the castle outside.

 Taking a break once inside the castle on a stone bench.